kuba/simp_le/README.rst

 2.  ``simp_le --valid_min ${seconds?} -f cert.pem`` implies that
     ``cert.pem`` is valid for at at least ``valid_min``.
 Register new ACME CA account if necessary.
-Issue new certificate if no previous key/certificate/chain found.
+Issue new certificate if no previous certificate/chain found.
 Renew only if necessary.

-3. (Sophisticated) “manager” for ``${webroot?}/.well-known/acme-challenge`` only.
+3. (Sophisticated) "manager" for ``${webroot?}/.well-known/acme-challenge`` only.
 No challenges other than ``http-01``.
 Existing web-server must be running already.